-At St Anne’s we combine high quality daily phonics teaching with an exposure to a range of quality texts and the promotion of reading for pleasure.
+Implementation: At St Anne’s, we combine high quality daily phonics teaching with an exposure to a range of quality texts and the promotion of reading for pleasure.

-We follow the Read, Write Inc programme to teach phonics using the order of letter sounds from the Letters and Sounds programme.
-Phonics is taught daily in Reception and Year 1 and lessons follow the same structure:
+We follow Read, Write Inc (RWI) as our synthetic phonics program (SPP) to teach phonics.
+Phonics is taught daily in Reception and Key Stage One and lessons follow the same structure:

-- Apply the new ‘sounds’ by reading and writing words
+- Apply the new phonemes by reading and writing words

 - Assess the new knowledge